dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 Since the `close` operation asserts that no more sends will occur on a channel, only the sending goroutine is in a position to call it, and for this reason it is a compile-time error to attempt to close a receive-only channel.

-Here’s the squaring pipeline once more, this time with unidirectional channel types:
+Here's the squaring pipeline once more, this time with unidirectional channel types:
 ```go
 // gopl.io/ch8/pipeline3
 func counter(out chan<- int) {